 - Marketing team

-“All of those perspectives can really feed into the ideation of that idea,” Andy said.
+“All of those perspectives can feed into the ideation of that idea,” Andy said.

-Gia Laudi, co-founder at Forget the Funnel, says it’s important to give your teams freedom and “ironically you do that by given them constraints,” Gia said on another episode of the podcast.
+Gia Laudi, co-founder at Forget the Funnel, says it’s vital to give your teams the freedom, and “ironically, you do that by giving them constraints,” Gia said on another podcast episode.
 That can then help them understand the moment when customers take the leap of faith to buy your product.”

 Create a culture of feedback

 Take steps to create a culture where feedback isn’t just appreciated but a part of everyday life.
 Create a culture that’s conducive to feedback and brainstorming.

 You can go the route of an always-on video feedback channel using Voxpopme or even have a brainstorming or feedback channel on Slack where people can freely throw out ideas and constructive feedback.
 This will help your team become more comfortable giving feedback and give them a chance to get to know one another better.